PlagueHO/LabBuilder/docs/New-Lab.md

 ## OUTPUTS

-The Lab object representing the new Lab Configuration that was created.
+### The Lab object representing the new Lab Configuration that was created

 ## NOTES